Nazar-kob/v2/README.md

+# Project Overview

+This project includes several significant updates and improvements aimed at optimizing both the development workflow and the application's performance.

+## Key Changes

+1. Replaced package managers:

+   - **Poetry** for Python.
+   - **Yarn** for TypeScript.

+2. Migrated the entire project from **JavaScript** to **TypeScript**.

+3. Added styling tools:

+   - **TailwindCSS** for responsive and modern designs.
+   - **shadcn/ui** for pre-built components.

+4. Backend Improvements:

+   - Created **endpoints** to fetch data from the backend.
+   - Wrote **tests** for these endpoints using the **TDD** (Test-Driven Development) approach.

+5. Minimal Interface (MVP):

+   - Features include:
+     - Adding a new virtual machine.
+     - Viewing the list of machines.
+     - Deleting virtual machines.
+   - Editing functionality is planned but not yet implemented due to time constraints.

+6. Deployment Updates:

+   - Configured deployment process.
+   - Updated **Dockerfile** to include the latest versions of Node.js and Python.

+7. Docker Setup:
+   - Configured **docker-compose**.
+   - Added database integration.

+---

+## Thoughts on the Architecture

+I highly appreciate the idea of integrating **Webpack** with Django.
+Moving towards **server-side rendering (SSR)** offers several benefits:

+- Reduces frontend load.
+- Enables rendering pages as separate components.

+While this approach might result in a larger Webpack file, the advantages for scalability and performance outweigh the downsides.

+---

+## Feedback

+Looking forward to your feedback and suggestions!

 # Introduction

 V2 Cloud would like to congratulate you for reaching this stage.
 This will be a take-home assignment for you and needs to be completed within 3 days upon receiving it.
 Once the assignment has been submitted, there will be a follow-up interview with our team members to give you a chance to walk through what you have done for this assignment, as well as to answer some follow-up questions.